cvilas/guidance/product/product.md

 # Product

 - Solving specific problems require deep understanding of the problem domain.
 So build that first.
+Document it.
-  - Make it use-case driven.
+- Make _it_ use-case driven.
 Generalise later, as more use-cases appear.
 - Let [Technology Readiness Levels](trl.md) guide product development.
   - Do [requirements analysis](../process/requirements.md) to define a spec by TRL3.
   - Report current TRL when updating stakeholders on progress.
   - Follow a *no renders* policy.
 No special effects.
 No edits that hide issues.
 - With hardware development, front-load effort on design.
   - Hardware iterations are slow and expensive.
 Aim to get to the right design with fewest iterations.